Exail Technologies: Activities

 Exail sees itself as a vertically integrated high-tech conglomerate that develops and manufactures robotics, navigation, and photonics products.
 Its core business areas are maritime robotics (unmanned surface and underwater vehicles), navigation and positioning sensors, and optical and photonic components for space and quantum technologies.
 According to the company, Exail is active in more than 80 countries and is a contractor for civil and government clients.

 Maritime robotics and autonomous systems

 Exail's ECA division develops unmanned surface and underwater systems for mine countermeasures, surveying, and reconnaissance.
 The portfolio includes the UMIS (Unmanned Mine Countermeasures Integrated System), which consists of the Inspector 90 unmanned surface drone, a launch and recovery system, the Seascan inspection ROV, the K-STER disposable drone for mine clearance, and the Umisoft software.
 This system was selected for the Indonesian Navy in 2024/25, among others.

 In addition to mine countermeasure systems, Exail offers unmanned surface vessels from the DriX series.
 The 8-meter-long DriX drone generation from 2017 is used for hydrographic surveying and maritime surveillance and operates in 19 countries.
 In September 2025, Exail unveiled a 16-meter prototype that autonomously traveled approximately 1,100 nautical miles from southern France through the Strait of Gibraltar to the Iberian Peninsula to participate in the NATO exercise REPMUS.

+On 14 May 2026, India-based Larsen & Toubro (L&T) announced its strategic partnership with Exail Technologies to deliver an advanced Unmanned Mine Counter-Measure (MCM) Suite for the Mine Counter Measure Vessels (MCMVs) programme of the Indian Navy.
+Under the partnership, L&T will act as the prime contractor, while Exail Technologies will serve as the technology partner.
+Together, they will offer the integrated system to all shipyards competing for the Indian Navy’s MCMV programme.